 Kirkstall District Centre and Kirkstall Forge are expected to be the main drivers for local economic development.
 These sites are plainly of great interest to people living nearby, but their large size makes them relevant to people living much further away.
 Some Kirkstall issues, such as peak time traffic congestion, affect the entire ward.
 Other matters have only local relevance, but residents may benefit from external support.
-If the plan boundary falls short of the ward boundary, this leaves "orphan areas" which have limited say in these planning debates.
-These orphans may also be denied access to significant funds.

 Full details of the Neighbourhood Planning Process can be found on the Leeds City Council website at http://www.leeds.gov.uk/council/Pages/Neighbourhood-planning.aspx Anybody who lives, works or does business within the designated area is entitled to join the Neighbourhood Forum, and participate in the election of officers and the planning policy debates.
 You can download the Application for Designation and the Draft Constitution here.
 If you want to take part and to register as a founder member of the Kirkstall Neighbourhood Forum, please email Cllr John Illingworth giving your full name and street address and he will add your details to the list.
-The Forum will invite you to the Inaugural Meeting in due course.
+The Forum will invite you to the next meeting in due course.

 Neighbourhood Planning was introduced by the Localism Act 2011.
 It allows Town and Parish Councils to prepare their own local plans which influence development in their local area.
 Neighbourhood Forums perform a similar function in non-parished areas such as Kirkstall.
 Neighbourhood plans cannot propose less development than the local plan (or core strategy), but they can propose more homes or businesses, or alternative sites, or higher design standards.